When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Conquer Your Fears

-Stella Diaz moved to the US as a baby, and everyone in her family is bilingual.
-However, Stella is shy about speaking English because she sometimes mixes her English and Spanish words in class.
-But things start to improve when Stella joins an ESL class at school.
+Stella Diaz moved to the US as a baby, and her family is bilingual.
+However, Stella is shy about speaking English because she sometimes mixes it with Spanish in class.
+Things start to look up when Stella joins an ESL class at school.

-This book is perfect for kids who want to learn Spanish since the text is interspersed with Spanish words.
-Cautious kids will also see themselves in Stella; her story will inspire them to speak up because their voices matter too.
+This book is perfect for kids learning Spanish since the text is interspersed with Spanish vocabulary.
+Cautious kids will see themselves in Stella; her story inspires them to speak up because their voices matter.

 Product Specs